 Metabolic Health Risk

 Dieting, in general, has also been linked to some long-term metabolic issues, not just during pregnancy, but honestly, all throughout the life cycle.
 The “thrifty phenotype” hypothesis proposes that when a baby is exposed to a calorie-restricted environment in the womb, they start to learn that they need to slow down our metabolism and hold onto every calorie in order to survive.
 Pretty smart baby, if you ask me.
 However it becomes a problem when they get out in the real world and they’re exposed to ALL THE FOOD.
 The result?
-An increased risk for excess weight gain and other metabolism disturbances.
+An increased risk for excess weight gain and other metabolism disturbances that may arise if you diet while pregnant.

 It seems that while the world is constantly worrying about mommas gaining too much weight, undernourishment and dieting may be just as likely to increase baby’s tendency to gain excess body fat.
 This is often cited by researchers often as a “U or J shaped” pattern between a mother’s weight gain and child body fat as they age.
 In other words, pregnant women with either the lowest or highest weight gains during pregnancy tend to see similar risk in producing large babies with higher risks of metabolic disease.